 We hope you & your child/children will enjoy participating in a club & sport, which will offer many opportunities to develop skills & friendships.

 Upon registration every effort will be made to have all players registered placed in a suitable team.
-However, if numbers for a particular team exceed: 9 players for Under 7 & 8’s, 15 players for all other Junior Teams or 20 players for all Senior Teams, then the Club Registrars & Committee will make a final decision as to the makeup of each team.
+However, if numbers for a particular team exceed the maximum team player, then the Club Registrars & Committee will make a final decision as to the makeup of each team.